Learning Support When Your Child Is At School

 What supports are available for tamariki with additional needs?

-If your child is experiencing challenges that are impacting their wellbeing and learning, staff at their school can arrange additional support.
+If your child is having challenges that are affecting their wellbeing and learning, staff at their school can arrange additional support.

 Most schools have a special education needs coordinator (SENCO) or a learning support coordinator (LSC).
 They can help support your child's learning and access additional services such as the following.